jmlb/jmlb.github.io/_posts/2016-11-29-NVidia_GPU.md

 {% endhighlight %}

-Voila, you are all set with the installation of the driver!
+Voila!
+You are all set with the installation of the driver!

 The next and final step is to make sure that TensorFlow detects the GPU.
 Here is a short script: